abhijeetkrishna/abhijeetkrishna/README.md

 -->

 - I'm currently working as a PhD researcher at [MPI-CBG Dresden, Germany](https://www.mpi-cbg.de/).
-- My current area of research is biomechanics.
+- My current area of research is biophysics.
-- I am currently learning more about bioinformatics and machine learning.
+- I am currently learning more about using machine learning and deep learning in healthcare.
 - How to reach me: [E-mail](mailto:abhijeet095@gmail.com).
 - Pronouns: He/him.